Gjógv is a small village in the Faroe Islands with a population of just 49 local residents. There is one hotel, the Gjaargardur Guesthouse Gjogv.

 Watch the Rough Waters of the North Atlantic Crash into the cliffs

 If you are there during the stormy season (autumn and winter) you are in for a real treat.
 I sat and watched the waves crash into the mountains for probably an hour.
 It was just so peaceful.
-Like nature therapy.
+It was truly natural therapy.
 It was exactly what I needed.

 FAQ: